WVURAIL/dspira/_posts/2021-07-01-installing-gnu-radio.md

 order: 6
 meta_description: "Install GNU Radio for a DSPIRA horn telescope.
 Follow the software setup steps and prepare your computer to run radio astronomy flowgraphs."
 equipment: "An Ubuntu computer with internet access and permission to install software."
 preparation: "Review software compatibility first.
-Install GNU Radio before building the shared radio astronomy blocks."
+Install GNU Radio before building the DSPIRA processing blocks."
 ---

 To install GNU Radio, complete the following: